ngrx/platform/projects/ngrx.io/content/guide/data/entity-reducer.md

 ### Register custom reducers

-You can create a custom reducer for an entity type and register it directly with `EntityReducerFactory.registerReducer()`.
+You can create a custom reducer for an entity type and register it directly with `EntityCollectionReducerRegistry.registerReducer()`.

-You can register several custom reducers at the same time by calling `EntityReducerFactory.registerReducer(reducerMap)` where the `reducerMap` is a hash of reducers, keyed by _entity-type-name_.
+You can register several custom reducers at the same time by calling `EntityCollectionReducerRegistry.registerReducer(reducerMap)` where the `reducerMap` is a hash of reducers, keyed by _entity-type-name_.

 <a id="collection-reducer-factory"></a>